BrentGrammer/GraphQL-Exercise/Lyrical-GraphQL/README.md

 # Lyrical-GraphQL
-Front end integration with React Apollo and Apollo Client
+React CRUD app with Front end integration using React Apollo and Apollo Client